microsoft/Cognitive-SpeakerRecognition-Windows/README.md

  4. Start Microsoft Visual Studio 2015 and select `File > Open > Project/Solution`.
  5. For speaker identification, starting in the folder where you clone the repository, go to `SpeakerRecognition > Windows > Identification` folder.
-    For speaker identification, starting in the folder where you clone the repository, go to `SpeakerRecognition > Windows > Verification` folder.
+    For speaker verification, starting in the folder where you clone the repository, go to `SpeakerRecognition > Windows > Verification` folder.
+    For speaker steaming, starting in the folder where you clone the repository, go to `SpeakerRecognition > Windows > Streaming` folder.
  6. Double-click the Visual Studio 2015 Solution (.sln) file.
  7. Press Ctrl+Shift+B, or select `Build > Build Solution`.